MiSTle-Dev/NanoApple2/README.md

 On the "Apple ][" boot screen open the OSD with F12 and choose a disk.
 It will boot the disk automatically.

 If you press reset you'll enter Applesoft with the ] prompt.
 From here you have some limited commands.
-See: http://www.landsnail.com/a2ref.htm
+See: http://www.landsnail.com/a2ref.htm.
+CAT

 If you want to boot another disk choose a .nib image via the osd and type the following: